mmann1123/pyGIS/CONTRIBUTING.md

 ## Get Started

 Ready to contribute?
-Here's how to set up `PyGIS - Open Source Geospatial Programming & Remote Sensing` for local development.
+Here's how to set up `PyGIS - Open Source Spatial Programming & Remote Sensing` for local development.

 1. Fork the repo on GitHub.
 2. Clone your fork locally.